-The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and revenues and expenses.
+The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and revenues and expenses.
 Actual results could differ from those estimates.
-Material estimates that are particularly susceptible to significant changes in the near term relate to the determination of the allowance for loan losses.
+Material estimates that are particularly susceptible to significant changes in the near term include, but are not limited to the determination of the allowance for loan losses.